bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 capital.
 Question: *How much should we bet each time?*

 **Example 1**:
-    This can be made a bit more conrete by putting some numbers to it.
+    This can be made a bit more concrete by putting some numbers to it.
     Let's say our coin lands on heads with a chance of :math:`p=0.53`, which means tails must be :math:`q=1-p=0.47`.
 Our initial bankroll is :math:`X_0=$100,000`.
 How much of this :math:`$100,000` should we bet on the first